sseahra/blackarcs/R_parsers_Avinaba/ContagionSimulatorReadme.md

 &nbsp;

 ## Interpreting contact matrices
-This may be abstracted as a function that maps two individuals $X, Y$ and a simulation step $i$ to a shared time $t$ in the aggregated case, or a list of shared times $t_1, t_2, ... t_m$ at $l$ locations for the location specific case with $l$ is independent of $m$. i.e. two individuals may have multiple shared times at multiple locations.
+For a single time-step, this may be abstracted as a function that maps two individuals $X, Y$ and a simulation step $i$ to a shared time $t$ in the aggregated case, or a list of shared times $t_1, t_2, ... t_m$ at $l$ locations for the location specific case with $l$ is independent of $m$. i.e. two individuals may have multiple shared times at multiple locations.

 $$
 f(X, Y, i) \rightarrow